clintonboys/clintonboys.com/content/about/index.md

 linktitle: About
 title: About me
 feature_image: mts9-1-grey.jpg
-feature_image_alt: Blah
+feature_image_alt: Mt.
+Solitary, Blue Mountains, Australia
 ---

 # About me

 Hey there, I'm Clinton.
 I am an Australian mathematician and software engineer living in London (formerly Tel Aviv, and before that, Sydney).
 You can visit my [now]({{< ref "now" >}}) page to see what I'm up to and what's on my mind at the moment: I try to keep it up to date.

 I like hacking away at interesting problems in lots of different areas: mathematics, statistics, programming, data and data science, elections and electoral systems, and many more.
-I am a keen writer and an amateur musician.
+I am a keen writer and an amateur musician and photographer: all the photographs across this website were taken by me.

 ## Work and skills